 The disappointment shows up plainly in the data.
 New York’s hotel association slashed its forecast for World Cup room revenue by 60 percent, to roughly $60 million.

 Its chief was blunt, calling the early picture an outright disappointment.
-The city hosts the final on July 19, the kind of marquee event that should pack hotels.
+The final is at MetLife Stadium in East Rutherford, New Jersey, the kind of marquee event that should pack hotels.

 Flights tell a similar story.
 Bookings from Europe into host cities are down about 4 percent from a year earlier, and bookings into New York have dropped far more steeply.